beAuthentic/askclass-news-theme/content/_posts/2022-06-15-the-academy.md

   - The Laws
   - Parmenides

-In <cite>The Republic</cite> he argues for the philosopher-king because only a philosopher "understands the harmony of all parts of the universe with the Idea of the Good, is capable of ruling the just state."
+In his magnum opus, <cite>The Republic</cite> Plato argues for the philosopher-king as best kind of ruler;
+only a philosopher "understands the harmony of all parts of the universe with the Idea of the Good," and therefore, "is capable of ruling the just state."

 > Virtue consists in the harmony of the human soul with the universe of Ideas, which assure order, intelligence, and pattern to a world in constant flux.
 Supreme among them is the Idea of the Good, analogous to the sun in the physical world.